Looking the best pubs in Killarney? Look no further than this list. There may be some choices that surprise you!

 What’s excellent about Reidy’s is there are lots of nooks and crannies.
 There are so many long side rooms, and booths you could nearly get lost.
 It is excellent at giving your group a sense of privacy.
 Despite the length of the pub and its many rooms, it’s very cosy.

 The attention to detail is sublime, we would describe it as a hipster-bar-meets-an-old-Irish-farmhouse.
 The exposed rafters across the high ceiling and a menu boasting a large selection of cocktails sum up Reidy’s perfectly.
-There’s also a stunning outside area which is decorated to make you feel as if you are sitting out in the middle of a tiny Irish village on a warm day.
+There’s also a stunning outside area which is decorated to make you feel as if you are sitting out in the middle of a tiny Irish village on a warm day – one of the best things to do in Killarney, without a doubt.

 Address: 4 Main St, Killarney, Co.
 Kerry, Ireland